 Internal development activities are on a different schedule and have nothing in common with the other two divisions' activities.

 Create an isolated space called Internal_Deliverables.
 Create an Internal workspace in this space.
 The workspaces in this space do not share information with any other workspaces.

 The site admin can view all the spaces for the site.
 For details, see View spaces for a site.

 The site admin can create and rename spaces for the site.
 For details, see Manage spaces at the site level.

 Space admins modify and customize settings for a space.

 In Settings > Spaces, and then select the space.

 Edit the space by adding users and setting up API access.

-If the space is shared , you can also add releases, teams, UDFs, forms, workflow, rules, and so on.
+If the space is shared , you can also add releases, teams, UDFs, forms, workflow, rules, calendar events, and so on.

 In Settings > Spaces, navigate to the relevant space.

 Click Add Workspace in the left pane.
 Name the workspace, add a description, and assign an admin for the workspace.

 Workspace names are unique within a space.

 Assign an admin for the workspace, and workspace members.
 Assign other roles to users as necessary in the workspace.
-For details, see Assign or remove roles.
+For details, see Assign and unassign roles.

-Tip: If you need to edit the workspace settings, for example, to create releases, rules, and so on, assign these admin permissions to yourself.
+Tip: If you need to edit workspace content, for example, to create releases, rules, and so on, you can assign the relevant roles to yourself.